bitcoin-sv/merchantapi-reference/README.md

 * if a callback fails or if the instant delivery queue is full, the notification is scheduled for delivery in the background
 * a background delivery queue is used for periodically processing failed notifications.
 A single task is used for background delivery

 The mAPI Reference Implementation Submit Transaction command enables use of Peer Channels for the message broker.
 This provides a secure transport mechanism to send messages from the miner to a merchant.
-Merchants or service providers may use other messaging systems to achieve the same goal
+Merchants or service providers may use other messaging systems to achieve the same goal.

 ## Download and deploy